Technical reasons to choose FreeBSD over GNU/Linux

 bhyve requires a processor that supports Intel Extended Page Tables (EPT) or AMD Rapid Virtualization Indexing (RVI) or Nested Page Tables (NPT).
 Hosting Linux guests or FreeBSD guests with more than one vCPU requires VMX unrestricted mode support (UG).
 Newer processors, specifically the Intel Core i3/i5/i7 and Intel Xeon E3/E5/E7, support these features.
 UG support was introduced with Intel's Westmere micro-architecture.

-FreeBSD has three different firewalls built into the base system: PF, IPFW, and IPFILTER, also known as IPF.
+FreeBSD is all about choice, and as such it has three different firewalls built into the base system: PF, IPFW, and IPFILTER, also known as IPF.

 Since FreeBSD 5.3, a ported version of OpenBSD's PF firewall has been included as an integrated part of the base system.
 PF is a complete, full-featured firewall that has optional support for ALTQ (Alternate Queuing), which provides Quality of Service (QoS).
 The filtering syntax of PF is similar to IPF, with some modifications to make it clearer.
 Network Address Translation (NAT) and Quality of Service (QoS) have been integrated into PF, QoS by importing the ALTQ queuing software and linking it with PF's configuration.
 Features such as pfsync and CARP for failover and redundancy, authpf for session authentication, and ftp-proxy to ease firewalling the difficult FTP protocol, have also extended PF.
 Also, PF supports SMP (Symmetric multiprocessing) & STO (Stateful Tracking Options).